activecell/activecell-api/forecast/expense_forecast.md

 * category_id [String] A system-defined BSON ObjectId identifier for the category
 * occurrence [String] Specifies how the forecast should be calculated (see valid types below)
 * occurrence_month [Integer] If annual occurrence, occurrence\_month specifies in which month the annual event occurs
-* occurrence_period [String] A system-defined BSON ObjectId identifier for the period in which the one-time event occurs if fixed occurrence
+* occurrence_period_id [String] A system-defined BSON ObjectId identifier for the period in which the one-time event occurs if fixed occurrence
 * fixed_cost [Integer] The fixed amount of the expense, in USD converted to cents (divided by 100).
 Valid if occurrence is Monthly, Annually, or Fixed.
 * percent_revenue [Float] The percentage of revenue to use for calculating the expense if occurrence is 'Revenue Percent'